What is a Rating Agency?

 At the country level, investors rely on the ratings given by the credit rating agencies to make investment decisions.
 Many countries sell their securities in the international market, and a good credit rating can help them access high-value investors.
 A favorable rating may also attract other forms of investments like foreign direct investments to a country.

-n addition, a low credit rating or relegation of a country from a high rating to a low rating can discourage investors from purchasing the bonds or making direct investments in the country.
+In addition, a low credit rating or relegation of a country from a high rating to a low rating can discourage investors from purchasing the country’s bonds or making direct investments in the country.
 For example, the downgrading of Greece, Portugal, and Ireland by S&P in 2010 worsened the European sovereign debt crisis.

 Credit ratings also help in the development of financial markets.
 Rating agencies provide risk measures for various entities, and this allows investors to understand the credit risk of various borrowers.
 Institutions and government entities can access credit facilities without having to go through lengthy evaluations by each lender.
 The ratings provided by rating agencies also serve as a benchmark for financial market regulations.
-Some laws now require certain public institutions to hold investment grade bonds, which have a rating of BBB or higher.
+Some laws now require certain public institutions to hold investment-grade bonds, which have a rating of BBB or higher.

 The following CFI resources offer more helpful information on understanding debt.